-As skiers and snowboarders, we all rely upon the natural environment for a source of fun and adventure.
-Yet it can be difficult to adopt eco friendly ski habits.
+As skiers and snowboarders, we all rely upon the natural environment as a source of fun and adventure.
+Yet it can be difficult to adopt eco-friendly ski habits.

 Nevertheless, everyone who uses the mountains has an important role to play in protecting and preserving their surroundings.
 Effectively offsetting the impact of skiing and snowboarding on the environment, is vital in protecting our planet and ensuring a sustainable future for winter sports.

-There’s no denying that there’s a lot of things to consider when it comes to sustainability and the volume of information can often seem overwhelming.
+There’s no denying that there are a lot of things to consider when it comes to sustainability and the volume of information can often seem overwhelming.
 So, here we have put together a short guide on sustainability in the ski industry and the best sustainable ski wear.

 What does sustainable mean?